 Do you like to draw, write, paint, work with wood or clay, or make jewelry?
 How about cooking or gardening?
 Go ahead, get creative.
 Get a coloring book to draw in or just doodle on a piece of paper.
-Let yourself be free to create whatever comes out without any judgement.
+Let yourself be free to create whatever comes out without any judgment.
 This isn’t about creating a masterpiece, but rather about immersing yourself in the experience of doing something and using your motor skills.
 This emphasizes exercising a different part of your brain.

 5. Talk to someone.

 Talk to someone and illicit their help.
 Talk, but about something other than what you’re worrying about.
-While it’s very tempting to talk incessantly about the thing you are worrying about, try to refrain yourself.
+While it’s very tempting to talk incessantly about the thing you are worrying about, try to refrain.
 Instead, when you notice an urge to talk about the thing that you’re worrying about, when you notice the urge say so out loud.
 Let the person you’re talking to know that you’re trying to get your mind off of something that is worrying you and that you’re having an urge to speak about it.
 This takes some practice and some discipline, but you may find that it’s easier than you think when you have support from a trusted friend, family member or therapist.

 For more information on how to better manage and control your worrying, contact Craig M. Hands Ph.D. at email@example.com.